Aaron Amadi-Holloway

-Aaron Joshua Amadi-Holloway (born 1 February 1993) is a Welsh professional footballer who plays as a striker for Hereford.
+Aaron Joshua Amadi-Holloway (born 1 February 1993) is a Welsh footballer who plays as a forward or a centre-back for National League South club Chippenham Town.

-Career
+Club career

 Early career

 Born in Cardiff, Amadi-Holloway was a part of the Cardiff City youth system before joining Bristol City in 2011.
 On 24 November that year he was loaned to Conference Premier club Bath City until January, alongside Joe Bryan.
 He made five appearances on loan at Bath but was released by Bristol City in January 2014 having not made a first team appearance for them.

 On 12 February 2014 Amadi-Holloway joined Newport County and made his Football League debut in the League Two 4–1 loss at Morecambe on 11 March 2014 as a 65th-minute substitute for Robbie Willmott.
 He made three more substitute appearances and was released by Newport at the end of the 2013–14 season.

 Wycombe Wanderers

 Amadi-Holloway signed for Wycombe Wanderers of League Two on 10 August 2014 on a deal until January 2015.
 On 4 October, he scored his first career goal, an added-time header from Joe Jacobson's corner kick to secure a 1–1 home draw against Northampton Town.
 The following 2 May, he scored again in a 3–2 win in the reverse fixture to qualify the Chairboys for the play-offs.

 A week later in the first leg of the semi-finals, Amadi-Holloway scored in a 3–2 victory at Plymouth Argyle (5–3 aggregate).
 In the final at Wembley Stadium against Southend United on 23 May, he scored a sudden-death penalty in the shootout after a 1–1 draw, but his team lost it 7–6.

 Amadi-Holloway joined struggling League One side Oldham Athletic on an emergency loan until the end of the season on 12 February 2016.
 He played ten games for them and scored twice in a 3–2 home loss to Greater Manchester neighbours Rochdale on 19 March, as the Latics avoided relegation.